coderefinery/manuals/content/lesson-fair.md

 ### 4. Register online

-We're still looking into which formal training registry would be a good fit (e.g. TeSS, OpenAIRE) — this is an open item.
-In the meantime, crawlers and catalogs can already discover and index our lessons through the `bioschemas.yml` metadata (see [lesson metadata](lesson-metadata.md)), and all our workshop lessons are linked from our website and the workshop event pages.
+Every lesson is already indexed in [OpenAIRE](https://support.zenodo.org/help/en-gb/18-general/169-what-is-openaire) automatically, since Zenodo harvests to OpenAIRE and every lesson release is published on Zenodo (see point 3).
+Crawlers and catalogs can also discover our lessons directly through the `bioschemas.yml` metadata (see [lesson metadata](lesson-metadata.md)), and all our workshop lessons are linked from our website and the workshop event pages.

 ### 5. Define access rules